Cathy347Le/made-from-scratch/README.md

 - Create Pages folder and Add Home component which will list out all the products
 - Make sure Homecontent plumbling is setup and displays the product names
 - Create a product component and display in a bootstrap card

+#### Add Rating Component

+- Create Rating Component (pass in value and text prop) and add it in Product Component
+- Need conditional logic on which star icons to display (filled star, half filled star, blank star)